Sustaining LGBTQ+ Inclusion in Challenging Times: A Strategic Guide for CEOs and Boards

 • Mandatory DEI training, particularly on LGBTQ+ allyship and bias mitigation.

-A 2024 Deloitte study revealed the rewards of taking an approach like this, finding that companies with inclusive leaders were 6x more likely to be innovative and 2x more likely to meet their financial goals.
+Deloitte research found that organisations with inclusive cultures are 6x more likely to be innovative and agile, and 2x more likely to meet or exceed their financial targets.

 6. Cultivate a Fully Inclusive Workplace Culture